Prompt Asks for 10 Items, Model Returns 3 and Stops

 4. No item template — quality drift

-“List 10 product ideas” with no structure: model writes 3 detailed ideas, then becomes terse for items 4-10.
+“List 10 product ideas” with no structure: the model writes 3 detailed ideas, then becomes terse for items 4-10.
 Without a per-item template, depth varies.

 How to spot it: Items 1-3 are 3 paragraphs each; items 4-10 are one sentence.